 Note: You can define if you would like to get the then or the else result.
-If in the report percentile settings you choose Continuous, the result will always be interpolated as in the else part.
-If you choose Discrete, then the next smaller discrete value, which is the FRN, is taken as a result, according to the then part.
+If you choose Continuous in the report percentile settings, the result will always be interpolated like in the else part.
+If you choose Discrete, the next smaller discrete value, which is the FRN, is taken as a result, according to the then part.

-A 95th-percentile says that in 95% of the cases, the data is below a certain value whilst in only 5% of the cases, the data will be above a certain value.
+A 95th-percentile says that in 95% of all cases, the data is below a certain value, while in only 5% of all cases, the data will be above a certain value.

-- Step 1: Let's assume we have the following number of rows and measured values:
+- Step 1: Let us assume that we have the following number of rows and measured values:

 - Step 3: Since CRN = FRN = RN is not true, we calculate the else-part:

 Percentile value = 66 + ((7,65-7)* (72-66)) = 69.9

 So 69.9 is our continuous 95th-percentile.
 If we want to have a discrete 95th-percentile value, it will be the FRN, which is 66.

 As you can see, in a 95th-percentile calculation of our measurements, the value number 8 (72) would be discarded because it belongs to the 5% of peaks.
 In our case this is true for the 95th continuous percentile as well as for the 95th discrete percentile.